4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 WEN 3421 3.2-Amp 8" by 12" Variable Speed Mini Benchtop Wood Lathe for Pen Turning

-The WEN 3421 is the cheapest found on the market, and while it might not be suited to all hobbyists looking for a lathe to use with other materials, it’s an affordable option for a pen-turning beginner.
+The WEN 3421 is the cheapest option on the market, and while it might not be suited to all hobbyists looking for a lathe to use with other materials, it’s an affordable option for a pen-turning beginner.
 You could recoup your investment in only a few pens you were able to sell!

-This particular lathe falls short of expectations in a number of areas.
+However, this particular lathe falls short of expectations in a number of areas.
 For instance, its low-end speed is 750rpm.
 Another disadvantage is the MT1 tapers in headstock and tailstock.

-If you are just looking for a lathe to jump-start your business and buy more as you learn then this can be the right choice.
+If you are just looking for a lathe to jump-start your business and buy more as you learn then this can be the right choice!

 How To Choose The Best Lathe For Pen Turning